 If you're looking for somewhere to be peaceful in your time off - maybe do some painting or reading or just lying in the grass watching the birds - then you will be in paradise.

-As for us - we enjoy watching films and tv shows on our projector of an evening, or playing board games (exploding kittens is a new favourite).
+As for us - we enjoy watching films and tv shows on our projector of an evening, or playing board games.
 We eat together, mostly full meals, and enjoy sitting and talking.
 We would like you to feel part of the family but we're also very happy if you prefer to be by yourself more.
 We too need our downtime!
 We also have a piano which you're welcome to use, and I'd love to play some duets if you're musically-inclined.

 Limited internet access